App Privacy Notice

 The Platform is hosted in the European Union.
 Certain sub-processors – in particular AI model providers and identity infrastructure – process data in the United States.
 For those transfers Bonzer relies on (a) the EU-US Data Privacy Framework where the recipient is certified, and (b) the European Commission's Standard Contractual Clauses with appropriate supplementary measures.
 The adequacy of these safeguards is reviewed on an ongoing basis.

-Retained for the duration of your account and deleted within 30 days of account closure, save where retention is required by law (e.g. tax or accounting records).
+Retained for the duration of your account and deleted within 30 days of account closure, save where retention is required by law (for example, tax or accounting records).

 Retained for as long as the corresponding website, data source, knowledge base, or document remains in your workspace.
-When you delete an item, the related rows in PostgreSQL, vectors in Pinecone, and objects in Cloudflare R2 are deleted in line with our deletion routines.
+When you delete an item, the related rows in PostgreSQL, vectors in our vector database (Pinecone & Turbopuffer), and objects in Cloudflare R2 are deleted in line with our deletion routines.
 Page content history is pruned according to our crawl-history policy and at the latest at account closure.

-OAuth tokens are retained while the integration is connected and cleared on disconnect.
+OAuth tokens and API keys are retained while the integration is connected and cleared on disconnect or website deletion.
 Cached query results are short-lived and refreshed on demand.

 Retained while your workspace exists, so that you can revisit history.
 Individual sessions and runs may be deleted from within the Platform; all such records are removed within 30 days of account closure.

-Server and application logs are retained for up to 90 days.
-LangSmith AI traces are retained for up to 90 days, save where required for an ongoing investigation.
+Server and application logs are retained for up to 90 days, save where required for an ongoing investigation.

 Invoices and accounting records are retained for 5 years from the end of the financial year, as required by Danish bookkeeping law (bogføringsloven).